NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-aimo2-inference-recipe.md

 ## 1\.
 Setting Up Your Environment

 Our first step is to establish a consistent and isolated environment.
-We'll use an NVIDIA PyTorch NGC container and install the essential libraries: TensorRT-LLM for model optimization and NeMo-Skills for the overall pipeline management.
+We will use a NVIDIA PyTorch NGC container and install the essential libraries: TensorRT-LLM for model optimization and NeMo-Skills for the overall pipeline management.
-FP8 inference requires a GPU with which supports FP8 inference such as Ada Lovelace or Hopper architecture or later.
-For this example we assume two gpus are available.
+FP8 inference requires a GPU that supports FP8 inference such as Ada Lovelace or Hopper architecture or later.
+For this example we assume two GPUs are available.

 ### Container Setup and Library Installation